Monthly Archives: November 2011

 When Dancing Tells a Story

 Dancing is among the things I enjoy doing.
-As early as 12 I learned some basic steps of ballroom dances like swing and cha-cha not only from our physical education classes but also by mere watching dancers on TV.
-I develop that grace and swiftness by sheer observation alone.
-I took every opportunity dancing in [...]
+As early as 12, I learned some basic steps of ballroom dances like swing and cha-cha-cha, not only from our physical education classes but also by merely watching dancers on TV.
+I developed that grace and swiftness by sheer observation alone.
+I took every opportunity dancing in […]

 On Becoming God